Roy-sit/sit_loipan_portfolio/README.md

 #### About Me
-With a solid educational foundation in fashion and graphic design, backed by a degree from the UK, and many years of professional experience working with international fashion brands, I have honed my expertise in creating innovative and market-leading designs.
+With a solid educational foundation in fashion and graphic design, and many years of professional experience working with international fashion brands, I have honed my expertise in creating innovative and market-leading designs.
 My career has been defined by a strong sense of responsibility, a high work ethic, and a proven track record of delivering high-quality results.
 Currently expanding my skill set by studying Interactive Media Design.
 My goal is to blend fashion and technology with a unique specialisation in website design, logo design, and motion graphic for fashion brands.

 #### Installation